wp-plugins/creative-commons-generator/readme.txt

 Features:

 * Official banner images provided by creativecommons.org.
-* Version 3.0 and International jurisdiction license.
+* Version 4.0 and International jurisdiction license.
-* General settings for all post published.
+* General settings for all post published (custom post types included).
 * Specific settings for each post.
 * Including metadata, according creativecommons.org.
 * Multi-language, currently translated into English and Spanish.